 Getting a late start on your hike?
 During the peak summer season, popular Bear Lake trailhead parking areas in the Park often fill up in the mornings.

 Your safest bet is to park at the Estes Park Fairgrounds and take the Silver route to the Town of Estes Park Visitor Center, transfer to the RMNP Hikers Shuttle to the Bear Lake Park n Ride (stopping only at the Beaver Meadows Visitor Center along the way).
 Hikers will then transfer to either the Bear Lake Route or the Moraine Park Route to access popular trailheads.

 The Hiker's Shuttle operates daily from May 26 through Sept 9 and weekends only from Sept 15 - Oct 8.
 The first bus leaves Estes Park at 7:30am, and the last bus returns at 8 pm.
 It runs every half hour during the peak of the day (10am - 6pm), and every hour early and late.
 A park pass is required.

 Once at the Bear Lake/Glacier Basin Park n Ride, you will transfer to either the Bear Lake Route to access hikes along the Bear Lake Road corridor (Bierstadt Bus Stop, Glacier Gorge Trailhead, and Bear Lake), or the Moraine Park Route to access Sprague Lake, the Glacier Basin and Moraine Park Campgrounds, Cub Lake, and Fern Lake Trailheads, and Moraine Park Discovery Center as well as Hollowell Park & Tuxedo Park.

-Around the village of Estes Park, there are five routes that fan out from the Visitor Center:
+Around the village of Estes Park, there are six routes that fan out from the Visitor Center:

 Buses stop at shops, restaurants, attractions, and lodging to make it easy for visitors to leave their cars at their lodging or to choose to go completely carless.